 Michelle Harrison:

 You want to be working with your partner.
-And you want to be having the director throw in ideas.
+And you want to have the director throw in ideas.
 You want the DP to be part of that dance too.

 Bronwen Smith: